+We continue to explore options related to our debt obligations with the assistance of our financial advisor.
 Although we will attempt to restructure these debt obligations to avoid events of default under one or more of these arrangements, we cannot assure our investors that we will succeed in these efforts.
 A default under one or more of our debt arrangements, including the 2006 Credit Facility, could cause cross defaults of other debt, lease facilities and operating agreements, any of which could have a material adverse effect on our business, financial condition, liquidity and operations and raise substantial doubt about our ability to continue as a going concern.
 If we are unable to restructure these upcoming debt maturities, we may not be able to continue our operations, and we may be unable to avoid filing for bankruptcy protection and/or have an involuntary bankruptcy case filed against us.

-Noncompliance with covenants, including a failure to make any payment when due, under our 2006 Credit Facility, floor plan facilities, operating lease agreements, 8.625% Notes, 5.25% Convertible Notes and 4.25% Convertible Notes (collectively, our "Material Debt Agreements") could result in a default and an acceleration of our repayment obligation under our 2006 Credit Facility.
+Noncompliance with covenants, including a failure to make any payment when due, under our 2006 Credit Facility, floor plan facilities, operating lease agreements, 8.625% Notes, 6.00% Convertible Notes and 4.25% Convertible Notes (collectively, our "Material Debt Agreements") could result in a default and an acceleration of our repayment obligation under our 2006 Credit Facility.
 A default under our 2006 Credit Facility would constitute a default under our floor plan facilities and could entitle these lenders to accelerate our repayment obligations under the one or more of the floor plan facilities.
-A default under our 2006 Credit Facility and one or more floor plan facilities would not result in a default under our 8.625% Notes, 5.25% Convertible Notes or 4.25% Convertible Notes unless our repayment obligations under the 2006 Credit Facility and/or one or more of the floor plan facilities under our 8.625% Notes, 5.25% Convertible Notes or 4.25% Convertible Notes unless our repayment obligations under the 2006 Credit Facility and/or one or more of the floor plan facilities were accelerated.
+A default under our 2006 Credit Facility and one or more floor plan facilities would not result in a default under our 8.625% Notes, 6.00% Convertible Notes or 4.25% Convertible Notes unless our repayment obligations under the 2006 Credit Facility and/or one or more of the floor plan facilities were accelerated.
 An acceleration of our repayment obligation under any of our Material Debt Agreements could result in an acceleration of our repayment obligations under our other Material Debt Agreements.
 The failure to repay principal amounts of the Material Debt Agreements when due would create cross-default situations related to other indebtedness.
 The 2006 Credit Facility includes the following financial covenants:

+December 31, 2008

-Covenant Required December 31, 2008 Actual Consolidated liquidity ratio ≥1.15 1.20 Consolidated fixed charge coverage ratio ≥1.20 1.34 Consolidated total senior secured debt to EBITDA ratio ≤2.25 1.13
+Covenant Required Actual

+Consolidated liquidity ratio ≥1.15 1.20

+Consolidated fixed charge coverage ratio ≥1.20 1.34

+Consolidated total senior secured debt to EBITDA ratio <2.25 1.13